 Where the C-Max Hybrid provides 24.5 cubic feet of storage behind the rear passenger seats, the Energi sacrifices more than 20 percent of that space to the battery pack, coming in at just 19.2 cubic feet of storage—less than the Prius sedan (the basis for the plug-in Prius) and significantly less than the Prius V. With the rear seats folded down, the Energi loses almost 10 cubic feet of cargo space versus the hybrid, which carries 52.6 cubic feet of storage.

 The C-Max Energi performed well on safety tests by the National Highway Traffic Safety Administration, receiving four stars overall.
 It earned five stars in the side crash tests; and four stars respectively in the front crash and rollover tests.
+The Insurance Institute for Highway Safety gives the C-Max Energi ratings of “good” on its moderate overlap front, side impact, rear, and roof strength crash tests.
+The C-Max gets an “acceptable” rating in the IIHS’s new small overlap front test.

 Good news.
 Ford priced the plug-in version of the C-Max so close to the conventional hybrid version that—after considering federal and state incentives, as well as trim packages—shoppers can drive away with the plug-in at virtually the same price as the conventional hybrid C-Max.

 There are trade-offs.
-Buyers would be forgoing some of those luxury features, like premium audio, heated seats, and hands-free liftgate, in exchange for keeping the price of the plug-in to the same level as the hybrid.
+Buyers would be forgoing some of those luxury features, like premium audio, and hands-free liftgate, in exchange for keeping the price of the plug-in to the same level as the hybrid.
 Also, as we indicated, the hatch cargo space in the plug-in drops from 52.6 cubic feet to 42.8 cubic feet.

 Nonetheless, Ford shatters the EV price premium myth by showing that a plug-in with a relatively modest battery pack and decent all-electric range doesn’t necessarily have to cost that much more its gas-powered counterpart.